Install the CLI

 --project TEXT Name or ID of the project

---process TEXT Name or ID of the ingest process (indicating the dataset type)
+--data-type, --process TEXT Name or ID of the data type (--process is deprecated)

 --data-directory TEXT Directory you wish to upload